noah-peeters/python-focus-stacking/README.md

    [momonola/focus-stack](https://github.com/momonala/focus-stack) and
    https://osf.io/j8kby/.
 These implementations worked fine for small images, but every image had to be loaded into RAM-memory causing the program to crash.
 Solution was to use numpy memmaps.

- - Laplacian Pyramid algorithm adapted from: [enter link description here](https://github.com/sjawhar/focus-stacking)
+ - Laplacian Pyramid algorithm adapted from: [sjawhar/focus-stacking](https://github.com/sjawhar/focus-stacking)

 [Documentation page](https://noah-peeters.github.io/python-focus-stacking/)